 “ As a teacher in a smaller rural school, I struggle to find ways to challenge and expose our brightest minds.
 Activities such as this are priceless to awaken the possibilities that exist in your young people.
 Thank you so much."

-CodeCrush is an immersion experience for 8th and 9th grade girls created to show them the world of IT.
-For four days and five nights, the UNO College of Information Science and Technology will inspire girls and their teachers to take a deeper look at IT through hands-on experiences with emerging IT fields such as bioinformatics, IT innovation, music technology and cybersecurity.
+CodeCrush is an immersion experience for 8th and 9th grade girls and their mentoring teachers created to show them the world of IT.
+For three days and four nights, the UNO College of Information Science and Technology will inspire girls and their teachers to take a deeper look at IT through hands-on experiences with emerging IT fields such as bioinformatics, IT innovation, music technology and cybersecurity.

 Nothing!
 Meals, transportation around Omaha, lodging – it’s all free.